Drummond Battery: Description

 This coastal artillery complex, like the Breakwater Battery, was part of Australia's World War II defence strategy.
 It was constructed at a time when the growing use of air power had forced designers to plan underground facilities to protect the guns, ammunition and associated equipment and personnel.
-The two 9.2 inch (23cm) guns were protected by massive reinforced concrete casemates.
+The two 9.2 inch (23 cm) guns were protected by massive reinforced concrete casemates.
 Each stage of the construction was carried out by a long uninterrupted pour so as to ensure structural continuity and therefore great strength.
 The underground complex was self-contained when used in action and included its own power supply, gun crew accommodation, water and filtered air supply.
 In March 1943 the guns were first fired.

 Fort Drummond was built into the hillside, involving substantial removal of rock to allow for the construction of the battery and its underground facilities.
 Substantial excavation achieved by blasting away the hillside was undertaken in order to construct the battery.
 The two gun emplacements, which form the battery, were roofed with re-enforced concrete arches and painted to camouflage their location.
 See Wollongong City Library Image Collection for series of photographs of fort under construction.

 Majority of above ground facilities have been removed.
 The archival records indicate large igloo stores were erected.
 An asphalt area survives that may have been the site of the igloo.
 Small corrugated iron buildings also survive, which have been partially destroyed by fire.
 A larger hip roofed building also survives, probably the mess building.

 The external configuration of the gun emplacements is substantially intact.

 As of 2020, no efforts had been undertaken to preserve the former Drummond Battery or develop it into a tourist attraction or educational site.